ZhenpengLin111/My-Portfolio/README.md

 # Portfolio of Zhenpeng Lin

 Welcome to my portfolio website!
-I'm Zhenpeng Lin, an aspiring front-end developer with a great passion for creating dynamic and user-friendly web applications.
+I'm Zhenpeng Lin, an aspiring full-stack developer with a great passion for creating dynamic and user-friendly web applications.
 This site showcases my learning journey, projects, and the skills I am developing as I work towards becoming a professional in the field of web development.

+## Demo

+You can see a live demo of the application [here](https://zplmyportfolio.netlify.app).

 ## About Me

-I am passionate about front-end development and dedicated to creating engaging user experiences.
-While I am still in the early stages of my journey, I have been actively learning and practicing key front-end technologies.
+I am passionate about full-stack development and dedicated to creating engaging user experiences.
+While I am still in the early stages of my journey, I have been actively learning and practicing key full-stack technologies.
 I am particularly interested in responsive design and improving web performance.

 ### Background

 My background is in Computer Science, where I gained a solid understanding of programming principles, algorithms, and data structures.
 During my studies, I developed a keen interest in web development, particularly in creating interactive and aesthetically pleasing user interfaces.
-I have been channeling this interest into learning front-end development through online courses, tutorials, and personal projects.
+I have been channeling this interest into learning full-stack development through online courses, tutorials, and personal projects.

 ### Goals

-My goal is to become a proficient front-end developer, capable of building seamless and engaging web experiences.
+My goal is to become a proficient full-stack developer, capable of building seamless and engaging web experiences.
 I am committed to continuous learning and improvement, and I am excited to contribute to innovative projects in the web development field.

 For more details about my journey and aspirations, you can visit the [About](#about) section on my website.